How to Change the iTunes Backup Location

 In order for your iTunes auto backup to copy files onto the directory of your choice, you’re going to have to trick the program with a symbolic link.
 Symbolic links redirect any files copied into them onto a different location.
 If you’re using Windows 10, then the steps you can follow would be:

-- Open the Windows run window.
-To do this, you can either press the Windows key + R on your keyboard or type in run on your task search bar.
+- Open the Windows run window by either pressing the Windows key + R on your keyboard or typing in “run” into the Search bar.

 %APPDATA%\Apple Computer\MobileSync.
 This should open the default location for iTunes backups.

 - In the folder that opens, there should be a folder named Backup.
 Rename this folder to save its contents, a useful name would be Backup (Old) so that you know what it contains.
 Alternatively, you can either move this folder to another location or delete the folder entirely.

 - Create the backup directory where you wish to send all of your iTunes backups.

 - Open the Command prompt by typing in

 commandin the taskbar search.

 - Navigate to the iTunes backup folder by typing in

 cd %APPDATA%\Apple Computer\MobileSyncin the Command prompt and pressing Enter.

 mklink /d “%APPDATA%\Apple Computer\MobileSync\Backup” “target directory”including quotation marks.
 Replace target directory with the address of where you want the backup to be copied to.
 As with the previous step, you can copy and paste the folder address to the command.
 Just make sure it’s enclosed in quotation marks.